stabilityprotocol/docs/docs/validators/upgrades.md

 ## Managing Node Upgrades

 Node upgrades require active participation from validators to ensure their nodes remain in sync with the network.
-Each upgrade produces a new Docker image, available [here](https://github.com/stabilityprotocol/stability/pkgs/container/stability), and can be deployed by following [this tutorial](./run_node_using_docker).
+Each upgrade produces a new Docker image, [you can view the Docker Image here on Github](https://github.com/stabilityprotocol/stability/pkgs/container/stability).
+This image can be deployed by following [this tutorial](./run_node_using_docker).

 To stay updated with each node upgrade, validators must download the latest Docker image and restart their nodes, thus ensuring they are running the most current version of the software.